isomerpages/ura-address/pages/Street and Building Name FAQs.md

 <li>
     <input type="checkbox" id="accordion3">
-    <label for="accordion3">Who can name a street or building/estate?</label>
+    <label for="accordion3">Who can name a street, building or estate?</label>
     <div>
-      <p>Only the owner can name the building/estate.
-The owner may appoint a representative (e.g. architect) to submit the naming
-application on their behalf.</p>
+      <p>Only the owner can name the street, building or estate.
+The owner may appoint a representative (e.g. architect) to submit the naming application on their behalf.</p>
           </div>
 </li>

 <li>
     <input type="checkbox" id="accordion4">
-    <label for="accordion4">When can I apply for a street or building/estate name?</label>
+    <label for="accordion4">When can I apply for a street, building or estate name?</label>
     <div>
-      <p>For new streets and buildings, you may submit an application any time from the submission of a development application to URA.
-For existing buildings and streets, you may submit an application at any time.</p>
+      <p>For new streets, buildings and estates, you may submit an application any time from the submission of a development application to URA.
+For existing streets, buildings and estates you may submit an application at any time.</p>
           </div>
 </li>